 4 Gold painted baskets - as natural from $1 bin at Michael's

 4 Orange eggs - picked our from multi-colored bags while making wreaths

 4 green & 4 orange colored glasses - had from Pier One

 Tips to take-away:

-1. When you see something cheap - think about the ways you
+1. When you see something - think about the ways you

-could use it - in the season or the next - and buy it!
+could use it - in the season or the next - if the price is right, buy it!